2026 – 33rd Legislative Priorities

 RELATING TO CORRECTIONS.

-Appropriates funds to the Department of Corrections and Rehabilitation for purchasing body cameras for adult correctional officers to wear while on duty at state correctional facilities.
+Appropriates funds to the Department of Corrections and Rehabilitation for purchasing body cameras for adult correctional officers to wear while on duty at state correctional facilities, beginning on or after 7/1/2027.

-SUPPORT INTENT W/ COMMENTS (S ) 2/20/2026 – Reported from PSM (Stand.
-Com.
-Rep. No. 2667) with recommendation of passage on Second Reading, as amended (SD 1) and referral to WAM.
+SUPPORT INTENT W/ COMMENTS (S ) 2/20/2026 – Report adopted; Passed Second Reading, as amended (SD 1) and referred to WAM.
 KEOHOKALOLE, CHANG, FUKUNAGA, KANUHA, KIDANI, SAN BUENAVENTURA PSM, WAM

 RELATING TO CRIMINAL JUSTICE REFORM.